 What is a Primary Health Need?

-NHS Continuing Healthcare funding is a package of care funded by the NHS if an individual is deemed to have a ‘Primary Health Need’.
+NHS Continuing Healthcare Funding (CHC Funding) is a package of care funded by the NHS if an individual is deemed to have a ‘Primary Health Need’.
 But what is a Primary Health Need?
 What is the alternative category of care needs?
 And what can you do if you believe the wrong decision has been made?

-For legal advice get in touch with our Care Home Solicitors.
+For legal advice get in touch with our Care Home Fees Solicitors.

 Primary Health Needs vs Social Care Needs